NewsdayTV’s Joye Brown moderates the debate between GOP incumbent Nicholas LaLota and Democratic challenger John Avlon at NewsdayTV studios.

-Republican U.S. Rep. Nicholas LaLota and Democratic challenger John Avlon made their case to voters in a televised debate on NewsdayTV that aired Monday, wrangling over issues that included affordability, immigration, foreign policy and reproductive rights.
+Republican U.S. Rep. Nick LaLota and Democratic challenger John Avlon made their case to voters in a televised debate on NewsdayTV that aired Monday, wrangling over issues that included affordability, immigration, foreign policy and reproductive rights.

 LaLota and Avlon are vying to represent New York’s 1st Congressional District, which spans from Montauk to Huntington.
 The two-year term comes with a $174,000 annual salary.

-LaLota, 46, of Amityville is seeking his second term in Congress.
+LaLota, 46, of Amityville, is seeking his second term in Congress.
 Avlon, 51, is a journalist who left his job at CNN in February to run for office and has a home in Sag Harbor.

-The hourlong debate was moderated by Newsday Associate Editor and columnist Joye Brown, with pre-recorded questions from residents.
+The hourlong debate was moderated by Newsday Associate Editor and columnist Joye Brown, with prerecorded questions from residents.

 • The rivals wrangled over issues that included affordability, immigration, foreign policy and reproductive rights.